 All About the Program

-One of the easiest ways to help a young child become a strong reader in the primary grades is to provide practice in learning the high frequency words.
+One of the easiest ways to help a young child become a strong reader in the primary grades is to provide practice in learning the high frequency words, also known as sight words.
 Learning to read these words quickly and correctly develops fluency and comprehension.
 It also promotes self-confidence and motivation.